How I became a Digital Artist

 Having a solid understanding of how CAD software works helped me out extensively, as within a few days of tinkering I was able to make my first digital art.
 I was proud, and my eyes thanked me for showing it beautiful combinations of colors.
 I was glad

 It no longer was mere innovative machine-like designs, but an art replete with human expressions and emotions.
 I predominantly focused on recreating a certain scenery from my dreams or real-life instances that were memories until I was able to transform them into visual imagery.
 Sometimes, it was some sort of an escape from some emotions as recreating them digitally gave me relief.
 Yes, this tech-oriented guy had just metamorphosed into a Digital Artist, and nobody can say otherwise!
 I lacked the ability to create and express myself through art in a conventional way but I did find another method better suited for me.
+I use Blender to create my artwork, for those conventional artists, Blender is a computer graphics software toolset used for creating animated films, visual effects, art, 3D printed models, motion graphics, interactive 3D applications, virtual reality, and computer games.
+Yes, that’s plenty more than what your palette offers.
+We as digital artists can virtually create anything that we can imagine and that’s the beauty of it.
+Our limitations are truly confined to only our imagination.

 It provides great control and precision which other conventional methods lack, one may even say that digital art is too perfect as human errors in conventional art forms is one aspect that makes art to a certain extent relatable.
 Why can’t art be perfect?
 Why can’t it have human errors?
 For instance, most of my digital art is like a captured picture through a camera.
 To my eyes they are perfect and that’s how I interpret it.